typeworld/typeworld/Python/Lib/typeWorld/README.md

 Type: Str<br />
 Required: True<br />
-<div id="class_Font_attribute_usedLicenses"></div>
+<div id="class-font-attribute-usedLicenses"></div>

 #### usedLicenses

-List of [LicenseUsage](#user-content-class-LicenseUsage) objects.
+List of [LicenseUsage](#user-content-class-licenseusage) objects.
 These licenses represent the different ways in which a user has access to this font.
 At least one used license must be defined here, because a user needs to know under which legal circumstances he/she is using the font.
 Several used licenses may be defined for a single font in case a customer owns several licenses that cover the same font.
 For instance, a customer could have purchased a font license standalone, but also as part of the foundry’s entire catalogue.
 It’s important to keep these separate in order to provide the user with separate upgrade links where he/she needs to choose which of several owned licenses needs to be upgraded.
 Therefore, in case of a commercial retail foundry, used licenses correlate to a user’s purchase history.

-Type: List of [LicenseUsage](#user-content-class-LicenseUsage) objects<br />
+Type: List of [LicenseUsage](#user-content-class-licenseusage) objects<br />
 Required: True<br />
-<div id="class_Font_attribute_variableFont"></div>
+<div id="class-font-attribute-variableFont"></div>

 #### variableFont